jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 This leads me to the fourth and final reason as to why you might be relapsing. **You're lonely or afraid to be alone**.

 An experiment placed rats all alone in cages and were given two water sources.
 One was normal water and the other was mixed with cocaine or heroin.
-Researchers found that the rats repetitively choose the drug laced water.
+Researchers found that the rats repetitively choose the drug-laced water.
 Another study, known as [Rat Park](https://en.wikipedia.org/wiki/Rat_Park), placed multiple rats in a large cage with toys and the opportunity to socialize with other rats.
 There were still the two water sources, a normal one and one mixed with morphine.

 The results were actually pretty surprising.